The Garlic Farm presents...

 Garlic scapes, or flower stalks, emerge from hard-necked varieties of

-garlic in June.
+garlic--normally in June in Connecticut.
 The stalks wind up as they grow and form eccentric

 off for a garlic scape harvest in mid-June.

 When the garlic scapes are still in full curl, they are tender

 and succulent.
 They have a garlicky taste that is milder than the eventual garlic cloves, with the tender snap of just-picked asparagus.
 In fact, we often say that you can prepare garlic scapes pretty much any way you'd use asparagus--and more.

 scape is an allium delicacy that is highly prized and traditionally used

 in Southern and Eastern European cuisines, along with Middle Eastern, Korean, and other Asian cuisines, which all value its subtly vegetal garlic flavor and tender-crisp texture.

 Garlic scapes have many uses, from soup to salads to garnishes: grill, stir fry, use them raw on salads, blend them into hummus or habit-forming scape pesto